Automattic/themes/README.md

 ### Code

 Patches and ideas in the form of code are always welcome!
-A great way to get started is to work on a CSS fix or a [Good First Issue](https://github.com/Automattic/themes/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
-Please read our [full guide to contributing](https://github.com/Automattic/themes/blob/trunk/CONTRIBUTING.md).
+A great way to get started is to work on a [CSS fix](https://github.com/Automattic/themes/blob/trunk/CONTRIBUTING.md#contributing-css) or a [Good First Issue](https://github.com/Automattic/themes/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Please read our [full guide to contributing](https://github.com/Automattic/themes/blob/trunk/CONTRIBUTING.md) for more information.

 #### Pull Request Tips